Glock 43X / 48 Metal Magazines and Metal Mag Releases: Ensuring Reliability

 - Poor quality control during manufacturing

-The Engineering Solution: Precision-machined billet 6061 aluminum construction ensures consistent tolerances and superior strength.
-Rather than casting or stamping, starting with solid aluminum blocks allows for precise thread engagement and secure mechanical attachment.
+Precision-machined billet 6061 aluminum construction ensures consistent tolerances and superior strength.
+Starting with solid aluminum blocks allows for precise thread engagement and secure mechanical attachment.
 Type 2 anodizing provides additional durability and corrosion resistance.

 Problem #2: Maintenance Nightmares

-Magazine maintenance should be straightforward, but most extensions turn a 30-second task into a 10-minute ordeal requiring special tools and risking component damage.
+Magazine maintenance should be straightforward, but most aftermarket magazine extensions turn a 30-second task into a 10-minute ordeal requiring special tools and risking component damage.

 Common Maintenance Issues: